aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 The server dropdown in the right side panel will need to select a server that we must setup.

-click on button next to the server drop down in the right side panel which pops up a `servers` dialog to configure a PHP server that PHP Storm will run and connect to for the debug session.
+click on button next to the server drop down in the right side panel which pops up a `servers` dialog to configure a PHP server that PHP Storm will try to connect to, to establish a debug session.

-The first time there wont be any configured servers so click the plus sign to add a new `server configuration`
+The first time we are configuring phpstorm for debugging, there wont be any configured servers so click the plus sign to add a new `server configuration`

 give the server the name `laravel`